ScriptBasic/WinPBX/docs/CDicObj Class.md

 Sets or returns an item for a specified key in associative array.

 ```
-PROPERTY Item (BYREF cvKey AS CVAR) AS CBSTR
+PROPERTY Item (BYREF cvKey AS CVAR) AS CVAR it returns
 PROPERTY Item (BYREF cvKey AS CVAR, BYREF cvNewItem AS CVAR)
 ```